Diamond Buying Secrets

 Let’s say you have two 2.50ct diamonds side-by-side.
 Both have the same color & clarity, but you notice that one of them looks smaller than the other.
 This is likely because the GIRDLE thickness is causing one of the stones to look small.
 The “girdle” is the widest point of the diamond when looking at it from the top.

-If you choose one of these last two, you’re just paying for extra carat weight.
+If you choose a girdle thickness that is too chunky, you’re just paying for extra carat weight and it will look like an iceberg where the majority of it is visible underneath.
 Let’s say your budget only allows for the 2.50ct that looks smaller.
 In this case, the better scenario would be to get around a 2.25ct that is cut to the same proportions as that 2.50ct and you’ll end up paying less for the same size.

 The 2.25ct will likely sparkle a lot more, too, since the overall cut will be better.
 If you go with the small 2.50ct, you’ll just be paying for excess carat weight without visually seeing the benefit of the larger stone.